 Networking for your career

 There are more vacancies in the hidden jobs market than there are advertised vacancies.
-Employers have many reasons for not advertising these vacancies, including the fact they may know somebody who could do the job or they ask their contacts for recommendations.
+Employers have many reasons for not advertising these vacancies.
+For example, they would prefer to ask their contacts for recommendations, or they may know somebody who could do the job.
 You could be that ‘somebody’.

-Whether you’re actively looking for a job or not, you’ll find yourself in situations, both formal and informal, where your networking skills could enhance your chances.
-In these podcasts you'll hear two of our Careers and Employability Consultants discussing what networking is and what the term means to employers, the increasing normality of virtual networking, when to begin networking and tips for success.
+Whether you’re actively looking for a job or not, you’ll find yourself in both formal and informal situations where your networking skills could enhance your chances.
+In these podcasts you'll hear two of our Careers and Employability Consultants discussing what networking is and what the term means to employers, the increasing normality of virtual networking, when to begin networking, and tips for success.